 Coming from other programming languages with major breakages between releases, like say Python 2 to 3, you might be wondering if the same applies to Java.

 Java is special in this regard, as it is extremely backwards compatible.
-This means that your Java 5 or 8 program is guaranteed to run with a Java 8-20 virtual machine - with a few exceptions you don’t need to worry about for now.
+This means that your Java 5 or 8 program is very likely to run with a Java 8-26 virtual machine - with a few exceptions you don’t need to worry about for now.

 This means a couple of things: